Gigaspaces/xap-docs/site/content/sbp/export-import-tool.markdown

 - Upgrading XAP versions
 - Setting up integration-style test scenarios

-You can download and build the source code from our GitHub repository {{%git "https://github.com/GigaSpaces-ProfessionalServices/import-export"%}}.
+You can download and build the [source code](https://github.com/GigaSpaces-ProfessionalServices/import-export) from our GitHub repository.
 Directions on how to build the project can be found in the repository's `README` document.
  Alternatively you can contact your [GigaSpaces Technical Account Manager](http://www.gigaspaces.com/services-technical-account-management) for pre-built binaries.